-(i) I agree to participate in the research study as described and on the terms set out in the Participant Information Sheet.
-The nature, risks and benefits of the study have been explained clearly to me and I fully understand them.

-(ii) I understand the purpose and procedures of this study.
-I have been given the Participant Information Sheet and the opportunity to discuss and ask questions about this study and am satisfied with the information provided to me.

-(iii) I understand that my individually identifiable information (Personal Data) and data collected about me may be combined or linked with data from other sources, including but not limited to healthcare billing information, government administrative data and/or research data such as health, and health-related data, social data, education data, birth and death data, economic and housing data, data from disease registries and database, whether by itself or with the assistance of a data intermediary.

-(iv) I understand that the de-identified data collected about me in this study may be deposited in open-access or access-controlled scientific database for potential use by other researchers, whether locally or overseas, to answer other important research questions, to advance medical research.

-(v) I understand that my participation is voluntary and that I am free to withdraw at any time, without giving any reasons and without my medical care being affected.

-(vi) By participating in this research study, I confirm that I have read, understood and consent to the SingHealth Data Protection Policy.
+- I agree to participate in the research study as described and on the terms set out in the Participant Information Sheet.
+The nature, risks and benefits of the study have been explained clearly to me and I fully understand them. - I understand the purpose and procedures of this study.
+I have been given the Participant Information Sheet and the opportunity to discuss and ask questions about this study and am satisfied with the information provided to me. - [Include only if you have added Data about you from other resources: under CONFIDENTIALITY OF STUDY AND MEDICAL RECORDS section.
+Otherwise, delete.]
+I understand that my individually identifiable information (Personal Data) and data collected about me may be combined or linked with data from other sources, including but not limited to healthcare billing information, government administrative data and/or research data such as health, and health-related data, social data, education data, birth and death data, economic and housing data, data from disease registries and database, whether by itself or with the assistance of a data intermediary. - [Include only if you have added Data deposition into scientific database: under CONFIDENTIALITY OF STUDY AND MEDICAL RECORDS section.
+Otherwise, delete.]
+I understand that the de-identified data collected about me in this study may be deposited in open-access or access-controlled scientific database for potential use by other researchers, whether locally or overseas, to answer other important research questions, to advance medical research. - I understand that my participation is voluntary and that I am free to withdraw at any time, without giving any reasons. - By participating in this research study, I confirm that I have read, understood and consent to the SingHealth Data Protection Policy.